Griebia/about-me/README.md

 * Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
 * Growing Object-Oriented Software Guided by Tests
+* Patterns of Enterprise Application Architecture by Martin Fowler
 * Refactoring Book by Kent Beck and Martin Fowlerv
 * Getting Things Done Book by David Allen
 * Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems by Martin Kleppmann